Water Quality Improvement Projects

 Whitney Pond provides stormwater pre-treatment for a 388 acre watershed (see area in black shading in photo) that previously drained directly to Keller Lake.
 The project was identified in the Crystal-Keller Use Attainability Analysis to reach water quality goals set by the Black Dog Watershed Management Organization.
 The City is currently looking at options for expanding this pond even further to get additional treatment.
 Check out the 2017 Keller Lake Subwatershed Assessment for more information.

-Thanks to our partners: Black Dog WMO
+Thanks to our project partners:

 Alimagnet Lake: Sunset Pond Iron Enhanced Sand Filter Bench